Draga Doncila Pop

 I also hope that the knowledge I’ve gained during my time at Monash, and the network of like-minded individuals I’ve met, can help me establish and advance initiatives which ensure equal access to education and opportunities for the future.

 Throughout my time at Monash I’ve been involved in many extracurricular activities.

 I was a Super Mentor on the Student Engagement Committee, which worked to create a sense of community and friendship within the faculty.
 I also helped co-found the Programming Bootcamp for new students, which bridged the gap for commencing students with no programming experience.

 In my second year, I became editor of The Byte newsletter – an excellent way for IT students to discover the latest faculty news, as well as various job and internship opportunities.

 I've loved being a part of all these different initiatives.
 It has made my degree much more enjoyable, and really helped me enhance my organisational skills and meet a wide range of people.
 Looking back on my years at Monash, I definitely feel like I was part of something special.

 To the next generation of women in STEM

 I believe the real challenges for women in STEM occur at an early age where young girls start perceiving these fields as outside of their ability and ‘typical’ gender role.
 I think that's where the support from the university really makes a difference.

-The inclusive approach during orientation, clubs like DiversIT, initiatives such as Go Girl Go for IT, Women in Technology Alumni Mentoring and Women in STEM and Entrepreneurship (WISE) program are indispensable in creating a friendly community and instilling confidence among women starting their IT degrees.
+The inclusive approach during orientation, clubs like DiversIT, initiatives such as Go Girl Go for IT, Women in Technology Mentoring and Women in STEM and Entrepreneurship (WISE) program are indispensable in creating a friendly community and instilling confidence among women starting their IT degrees.

 Pearls of wisdom for future students